CindyWedd/hello-world/README.md

-# hello-world
+# Hello-World
-This repository is for Cindy practicing the GitHub Flow I live in Anderson County
+This repository was for Cindy practicing the GitHub Flow I live in Anderson County
 Introduction to Programming Exercise - About Me
 <h2>My Hobbies</h2>